-Operating a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The exact error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much sooner.
+Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you can expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code provides useful information about the root of the problem, something a professional technician can use to offer solutions that much faster.

-Listed below are seven of the most likely error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you can solve it and the estimated cost to do so.
-Don’t forget that while the price will ultimately hinge on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware needed to wrap up repairs.
+Listed below are seven of the most common error codes you might find on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could fix it and the estimated cost to do so.
+Don’t forget that while the investment will ultimately be dependent on the exact Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific components necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A knowledgeable technician will check electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
+More specifically, the technician will need to reconfigure the R wire.
 They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and progressively look at each wire, ensuring they are fully inserted into the connector with the proper amount of exposed copper.
-When they find the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively check each wire, seeing to it that they are fully attached into the connector with the correct amount of exposed copper.
+Once they pinpoint the damaged connector, it can be swapped for a new one.

 e195 – Critical

 This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can check a handful of other places before consulting a professional technician.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Presuming the breakers are on, you can search a couple of other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power through a USB cable.
-Assuming it presents error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+Because this error can consume your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and provide power by using a USB cable.
+In the event it displays error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
 If you can’t detect anything wrong with these components, it will likely be best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-The technician will meticulously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+Your technician can meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it may still keep you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 appear.
+Due to installation of a Nest Power Connector, you might notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience identifying and fixing electrical damage.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience identifying and solving electrical damage.

 e73 – Critical

-This could be as easy as the breaker being shut off, but it could also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This will sometimes be as simple as the breaker being shut off, but it may also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s best to contact a local professional.